jameslafferty/MailChimp-Widget/readme.txt

 Currently, translations are included to the following languages:

 * da_DK - Danish in Denmark.
 Thank you to [joynielsen](http://joyfulliving.dk) for contributing!
+* fr_FR - French.
+Thank you to Frederick Marcoux for contributing!

+If you're interested in doing a translation into your language, please let me know.